 Although commonly used by many organisations in Indonesia, nominee agreement is still not favoured by the government according to the Indonesian Investment Law.
 As a result, whoever that is recorded in the Articles of Association of a limited liability company, he or she is both the beneficiary and legal owner.
 There is no difference between the two.

 On top of that, according to the new regulation 13/2017 issued by BKPM, no agreements are allowed for investors to state that they are not the owner of a business or company.

 You will need a nominee agreement service through Cekindo to set up a company in compliance with the requirements for local companies in Indonesia.
-Along with a set of legal agreements, you will be able to manage and control your company’s property and earnings even when you assign a nominee.
+Along with a set of legal agreements, you will be able to manage and control your company’s property and earnings even when you assign a professional shareholder.